arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Point to "FillQuestions", change to public, move into QuestionDeck.
 Mark back "createRockQuestion" as private.

-## Attack CurrentCategory
+## Try Attack AskQuestion
-Point to next Find Usages, aka AskQuestion.
+Look at TODO list and point to "askQuestion".
 Analyze dependencies, one way to do is copy/paste method from source to destination and see the compilation error.
 AskQuestion dependes from CurrentCategory so move this first.

+## Attack CurrentCategory
-Point to CurrentCategory method.
+Point to "currentCategory" method.
-Is this method related to questions logic?
-Yes, it is or at least it seems.
-So first work on this.
-Analyze dependencies.
+This method already exists, so before move around we need two check.
+First check it is visibility, it is public or private?
+Private, ok movable for now.
+Second check dependencies, more than one method?
+Yes, revert movable.
+Move this method is risky, let introduce a bottleneck behind of them.
+The new method must be movable by design, so not introduce dependencies.
-Select 'places[currentPlayer]' and then Extract Variable to remove duplication.
+Select "places[currentPlayer]" and then Extract Variable to remove duplication.
-Prefer extract and move private methods instead of public one.
-Select the rest of the method, then Extract Method 'CategoryPlace'.
+Select the rest of the method, then Extract Method "CategoryPlace".
-Point to 'CategoryPlace', Move Method into QuestionDeck.
+Point to "CategoryPlace", F6 move method into QuestionDeck.
-Get back in Game and inline 'places[currentPlayer]' variable.
+Get back in Game and inline "places[currentPlayer]" variable.

 ## Attack AskQuestion
 Point to 'AskQuestion'.